oasis-tcs/openc2-tc-ops/New-Member-Info.md

 * At present all of our work product development is happening on [GitHub](https://github.com/), and there is also a collection of open repositories there with OpenC2 implementations.
+Links:
   * [Work product repos](https://github.com/oasis-tcs?utf8=%E2%9C%93&q=openc2&type=&language=): specifications and related documents
   * [Open repos](https://github.com/oasis-open?utf8=%E2%9C%93&q=openc2-&type=&language=): software contributions
 * The TC's [Documentation Norms](Documentation-Norms.md) provides